-The Toyota was hit with big impact by the Jeep, which is a very solid build indeed.
-The Toyota sustained heavy damage, but, the whole safety cell remained perfectly intact.
-In fact, when I looked at the car I could only see a total loss, but the car turned out to be repairable.
-It had sustained the impact very very well.
+According to an auto body repair shop, the Toyota was hit with big impact by the Jeep, which is a very solid build indeed.
+The Toyota sustained heavy damage and requires an auto glass repair, but the whole safety cell remained perfectly intact.
+In fact, when I looked at the car I could only see a total loss, but the car turned out to be repairable, I just had to take it to the Harrison’s body shop.

 So that memory came up when first driving this Toyota Avalon, and I must say, it helped me knowing the car was sturdy in a crash situation.
 I also found that the Avalon has withstood the test of time rather well, with the obvious facelift to bring the front end in line with the current design language.
 It is a very big car inside, offering plenty of space to all occupants, in comfort.
 With it’s hybrid power plant the Toyota Avalon manages a very good average fuel consumption, especially considering the size of the vehicle.
 We managed to get it close to 37 mpg average, which compares very well with some others we recently drove.
 AT $42,000 for this version, that was a positive.